RobertoFreireDev/LuaES/README.md

 # LuaES
 Game engine like Pico 8 but using Love2d to be able to play at hardware that supports opengl es

-# TO DO List

-## Pixel Editor

-- Implement UI for Pixel Editor

-## Map Editor

-- Implement UI for Map Editor
+# Implement UI

-## Sfx Editor

-- Implement UI for Sfx Editor
+- Implement UI for Sprite/Map Editor

-## Music Editor

-- Implement UI for Sfx Editor
+- Implement UI for Sfx/Music Editor

 # Run on ArkOS RG353PS